Encycle

 FlipSwap specializes in providing eco-friendly trade-in solutions for mobile phones and other consumer electronics.
 The company enables individuals and businesses to exchange their used devices for cash or store credit, ensuring that functional electronics are either resold or recycled responsibly.
 By facilitating the reuse of these devices, FlipSwap helps extend their lifespan and offers affordable alternatives to new products.
 This approach not only promotes sustainability but also supports consumers who may not have the means to purchase new electronics.
 Through its services, FlipSwap aims to make it easy for everyone to contribute to a greener economy while accessing quality technology.

 Hycrete specializes in manufacturing innovative concrete waterproofing materials designed to enhance the durability and longevity of concrete structures.
-The company's product line includes various solutions such as Hycrete System W for waterproof construction, Hycrete W1000 for general waterproofing protection, and Hycrete W500 for creating waterproof concrete.
-Additionally, Hycrete offers flooring products like Hycrete System V, which provides moisture vapor protection for concrete flooring applications.
-The company also produces corrosion-inhibiting materials, including Hycrete X1000, which offers dual-action protection against corrosion in concrete.
-Committed to corporate and environmental responsibility, Hycrete aims to integrate sustainable construction practices with cost-effective solutions that simplify assembly and improve construction quality.
+The company's product line includes various solutions such as Hycrete System W for waterproof construction, Hycrete W1000 for general waterproofing protection, and Hycrete W500 for waterproof concrete applications.
+Additionally, Hycrete offers flooring products like Hycrete System V, which provides moisture vapor protection, as well as corrosion-inhibiting materials such as Hycrete X1000, which offers dual-action corrosion protection.
+The company also produces waterproof cementitious products, including Hycrete M1000, suitable for various construction needs such as concrete masonry units, blocks, pavers, mortar, and stucco.
+Committed to corporate and environmental responsibility, Hycrete aims to integrate sustainable construction practices that not only address critical industry challenges but also provide cost benefits and facilitate efficient assembly.

 Carbonetworks